Zero-COVID: Mainland

 Since the end of the initial outbreak in Wuhan, there have been additional, smaller outbreaks caused by imported cases, which have been controlled through short-term, localized intense public health measures.
 From July through August 2021, China experienced and contained 11 outbreaks of the Delta variant, with a total of 1,390 detected cases (out of a population of 1.4 billion in mainland China).
 The largest of these outbreaks, in both geographic extent and in the number of people infected, began in Nanjing.
 The index case of the outbreak, an airport worker, tested positive on 20 July 2021, and the outbreak was traced back to an infected passenger on a flight from Moscow that had arrived on 10 July.
 The outbreak spread to multiple provinces before it was contained, with a total of 1,162 detected infections.
-China has made use of mass testing to control several outbreaks.
+China made use of mass testing to control several outbreaks.
 For example, nearly the entire population of the city of Guangzhou—approximately 18 million residents—were tested over the course of three days in June 2021, during a Delta variant outbreak.

-Since mid-February 2022, China has faced unprecedented waves of infections caused by the Omicron variant and subvariants, with daily cases reaching record highs in the thousands—levels not seen at any prior point in the pandemic.
+In 2022, China faced unprecedented waves of infections caused by the Omicron variant and subvariants, with daily cases reaching record highs in the thousands—levels not seen at any prior point in the pandemic.
 Similar zero-COVID measures were deployed in some areas with lockdowns in Shenzhen, Shenyang and Jilin.
 Other areas such as Shanghai had previously adopted a less strict approach avoiding wholesale lockdowns, only to issue a snap lockdown in late March due to rapidly rising case counts.
 Since 1 April, most areas of Shanghai had instituted "area-separated control".
 This is widely considered to be the largest lockdown event in China since Hubei in early 2020.
 These measures have seen some rare pushback from residents over the overzealousness of the implementation and the perceived lack of benefit.